mhmhatta/mhmhatta/README.md

 Software Developer and Designer
 -------------------------------

 I am a third-year undergraduate student in the field of Information Technology.
-Starting from learning HTML, now I have a genuine enthusiasm for Machine Learning and Backend Development.
+Starting from learning HTML, I am genuinely enthusiastic about AI and Backend Development.

 * 🌍  I'm based in Medan, Indonesia
 * ✉️  You can contact me at [muhammad.hatta18@gmail.com](mailto:muhammad.hatta18@gmail.com)
-* 🤝  I'm open to collaborating on Interesting project
+* 🤝  I'm open to collaborating on an Interesting project

 ### Skills